1. About Us

 We may collect and process the following information about you:

 Information you provide to us - You may provide us with information by answering questions or filling in forms on our Site, by corresponding with us by e-mail or otherwise, when you “Contact us”, on making enquiries or requesting further services from us, when you report a problem with our Site, raise a query regarding the services provided by us, or when we ask you to complete surveys that we use for research purposes, although you do not have to respond to them.
-As a Participant you will also provide us with information on completing Self-assessments as part of our Point Positive or 1Self Assessments or adding Contributors or Feedbackers for the External Assessment part of our Point Positive or 1Self Assessments.
-As a Contributor or Feedbacker you will also provide us with information on completing the External Assessment for the Participant.
-The information you give us may include your first name, last name, e-mail address, relationship, preferred language and “stories” about the Participant in completing the “Assessments”.
+As a Participant you will also provide us with information on completing your own stories as part of our Point Positive or adding Contributors for Point Positive.
+As a Contributor you will also provide us with information on completing contributions or "stories" for the Participant.
+The information you give us may include your first name, last name, e-mail address, relationship, preferred language and contributions or “stories” about the Participant.